 Cocktail attire demands a look that bridges the gap between casual evening wear and formal wear.
 It’s also a chance to experiment a little more with your outfit and add a touch of personal style.
 Mixing clean and classic pieces with more contemporary styles and design details is a great way to pull off this look.
 In the end, your outfit should give a nod to traditional styles while staying lively with modern details.

-Cocktail Attire Suits
+Cocktail Attire Wedding Suits

 When it comes to suits for a cocktail wedding, opt for a well-tailored, semi-formal two-piece.
 Darker suits in navy, cobalt and dark grey are a classic option for cocktail attire.
 Keep the cut close to the body, but not too tight, for a modern look.
 Also, keeping your suit mostly classic, add contemporary and stylish touches, such as a patterned pocket square or slim tie.
 For those of a more adventurous disposition, a windowpane or check suit can also work well.

-Cocktail Attire Shirts
+Cocktail Attire Wedding Shirts

 When choosing a shirt for a wedding with a cocktail dress code, be sure to select a fitted dress shirt.
 To play it safe, select either a white or powder blue shirt.
-If you’re looking for something a little more unique, however, add interest in the form of colour, pattern or fabric.
+If you’re looking for something a little more unique, however, add interest in the form of color, pattern or fabric.
 Anything from a dusky pink hue to a bold check and even a unique texture can all elevate your look past the regular.
 Just make sure that your shirt compliments your suit, rather than clashing with it.

-Cocktail Attire Shoes
+Cocktail Attire Wedding Shoes

 Choosing the right shoes is essential to creating a sharp and stylish cocktail look.
 While you may feel tempted just to pull out a pair of plain, black dress shoes, try to choose something a little less stuffy.
 A classic Oxford with a rounded toe is generally the shoe of choice for cocktail weddings and is a fine one at that.
 Alternatively, a stylish and formal loafer or double monk can make a trend-worthy choice.